vikram7/rails-api-and-highcharts-tutorial/03-rails-api.md

 Chimay and Lagunitas seem pretty popular to review!

 See how valuable JSON data is in a format that we can do something with?
 Now let's actually chart some data!

+Part 4 - Highcharts with a Rails API: [Hooking up your Rails API with Highcharts](04-rails-api-highcharts.md)